 The Office of Emergency Management (OEM) is the program office for the VHA Comprehensive Emergency Management Program (CEMP), and thus has overall responsibility for CEMP program development and implementation.
 In an emergency or disaster, OEM coordinates essential VA emergency medical response and support services at the local, regional, and national levels to ensure the health and safety of our Veteran patients and their families, staff, and visitors, and continued delivery of VHA health care services.

-In the VHA Comprehensive Emergency Management Program (CEMP), OEM addresses all four phases of emergency management cycle:
+In the VHA Comprehensive Emergency Management Program (CEMP), OEM addresses all five phases of emergency management cycle:

 Response = activities to stop and reverse the adverse effects of disasters or emergencies on services and operations.
 OEM coordinates VHA response and recovery operations in support of affected VHA facilities by providing assistance in the form of resources, critical commodities and utlities, communicatons, personnel, and response teams.
 OEM also delivers and coordinates VHA support to our nation's communities affected by nationally-declared disasters.